Non-Toxic Shot Regulations

 Since 2004, most hunters who use 10 or 12 gauge shotguns have been required to use non-toxic shot when hunting waterfowl within 200 metres of water.

-This year sees a complete ban on the use of lead shot for all all but 410 gauge,
+2021 saw a complete ban on the use of lead shot for all but 410 gauge,

 This ban will be strictly enforced on public, private, DOC and Fish & Game land for and all hunters other than those using 410 gauge.
 You must use non-toxic shot, nothing else.